greeenboi/just-a-walkthrough/README.md

 Security: by default `printWalkthroughDebug()` prints only aggregate counts (avoids leaking selectors or user data).
 Pass `{ full: true }` consciously in trusted environments.

+HTML Content Sanitization: step `content` strings are sanitized by default (removes `<script>`, `<style>`, `<iframe>` etc., strips event handler attributes like `onclick`, and blocks unsafe URL schemes such as `javascript:`).
+This mitigates XSS if tour definitions incorporate user‑generated text.
+If you absolutely trust the source, set `allowUnsafeHTML: true` on an individual step to bypass the sanitizer—but prefer leaving it enabled.

 You can also access a console proxy `wtDebug` which is a no-op unless debug is enabled:

 ```ts